 War and fascism weren’t the end of Red Vienna.
 After the Second World War, the reconstituted Austrian Republic used the socialist municipal government’s policies as a model for the new national welfare state.
 In the city itself, the Social Democratic Party won power again in 1945 and has prevailed in almost every election in Vienna since.

 That’s partly why the public housing legacy was not only preserved but improved upon.
-For decades after the World War Two, additional housing complexes were built throughout the city, and this time beyond its 1930s borders as the central city’s political boundaries moved outwards.
+For decades after the Second World War, additional housing complexes were built throughout the city, and this time beyond its 1930s borders as the central city’s political boundaries moved outwards.
 Today, 60% of Vienna’s residents live in homes that are either owned by the city government or by state-subsidised non-profit cooperatives.
 Admittance is not restricted to the poorest, which is to ensure a diversity of demographics can live together in these buildings so the poor, working class and middle class are integrated among one another.
 Beyond these public-backed units, rent regulations guarantee that private market prices aren’t astronomically higher.

 While Vienna’s public housing infrastructure wasn’t demolished or weakened in the late 20th century as happened in many other Western nations, many of the political trends of recent years affect Austria as well.
 The far-right Freedom Party is gaining more adherents among the Social Democrats’ working-class base, while the party itself is much more moderate than its predecessors.
 The few new housing complexes that are being built today are much smaller in scale, although they continue to be well integrated with their urban surroundings and connected to transit.